sigmf/SigMF/sigmf-spec.md

 unsigned 16-bit samples stored in big-endian", and the string `"cu8"` specifies "complex unsigned byte".

-Note that only IEEE-754 single-precision floating-point is supported by the SigMF Core namespace.
+Note that only IEEE-754 single-precision and double-precision floating-point types are supported by the SigMF Core namespace.

 The samples SHOULD be written to the Dataset file without separation, and the Dataset file MUST NOT contain any other characters (e.g., delimiters,